MSM Blames Conservatives for Criticisms of the Media's Pope

 A New York Times op-ed reported it’s an ultra-conservative cabal against gay Catholics.

-Many – most – of the accusations involve gay pedophiles, not simply gays.
+Many – most – of the accusations involve gay pedophiles, not gays.
 They’re conflating the two.
 Maybe it’s fine at the New York Times, but it’s not okay for clerics.

 What’s really driving Archbishop Vigano and his ultra-conservative cabal is an abhorrence of gay Catholics and a desire to return to the dark ages. https://t.co/A83nCrsfXZ